SilverC0de/hng-chiaNFT-CHIP-0007hash/README.md

 ## 😌 For non technical users

 What the system does
-1. Accept a csv file by uploading to https://hng-chianft-chip-0007hash.vercel.app/upload using the *file* key
+1. Accept a csv file by uploading to http://localhost:8880/upload using the *file* key
 2. Runs through the CSV file and gets each row
 3. Converts each row to a Chia CHIP-0007 JSON format
 4. Convert the JSON data to sha256 and append it to CSV file
-5. Creates a download link for the new CSV file as `nft.output.csv`
+5. Creates a download link for the new CSV file as `nftx.output.csv` or `nft.output.csv` depending on weather you used cli or run it as a local server

 #
 ## 🧙 For CLI users